 - Keep Project instructions free of “always regenerate” directives.

-- Export important artifacts to a local file every few turns.
+- Export important artifacts to a local file or git every few turns.

 FAQ

 - Are old artifact versions really preserved?
-Yes, in the dropdown at the top of the artifact panel, scoped to that conversation.
+Yes.
+Every iteration is saved and reachable from the versions dropdown on the artifact, scoped to that conversation.
+Delete the conversation and the versions go with it.

 Related